CunningDJ/grokJava/README.md

 Add methods to an existing .java file and tests in the class's `main()` method (using the Tester class for test utilities - see example main() methods in existing files)

 ### Creating a new Java Class & Tests
-Create a new .java file/class with `package com.cunningdj.grokJava` at the top and do the same.
+Create a new .java file/class with `package com.cunningdj.grokJava` at the top (or whatever you'd like to set the `DEFAULT_PACKAGE_NAME`](https://github.com/CunningDJ/grokJava/blob/master/gtool#L5) to) and do the same.

 ## `gtool` - Home Made Clean, Build & Run Tool